iamcco/vim-language-server/README.md

       "diagnostic": {
         "enable": true
       },
+      "indexes": {
+        "runtimepath": true,      // if index runtimepath's vim files this will effect the suggest "gap": 100,               // index time gap between next file "count": 3                // count of files index at the same time },
       "suggest": {
         "fromVimruntime": true,   // completionItems from vimruntime's vim files "fromRuntimepath": false  // completionItems from runtimepath's vim files, if this is true that fromVimruntime is true